bongohead/econforecasting-r/README.md

 - Added in-sample goodness of fit for VAR & DFM
 - Added documentation for VAR, DFM, & intro
 - Added documentation templates
+- Added SQL insert
+- Added ability to pull data from particular vintage date
+- Added purl code to extract main rmd code and convert it to a function - use for backtesting
 - Fixed bug with monthly aggregation
+- Fixed bug with specific vintage date pulls from ALFRED database

 ## 2021-02-13 [v0.09]
 - Added mortgage models